Lotus Pedals is:

 Howard Jacobs: drums, perc, clarinets and saxophones (all types)

-We all write the music.
+We all write the music, originals and covers of special tunes.

 All coming from Homelife, we formed as a quartet for Forkbeard Fantasy’s show Rough Magyck in 2005/6.